 A data table contains:

 A. Header Row

 A header row at the top of the list, for the labels of the columns.
 There are normally at least 3 columns in a data table.

 B. Rows of Data

 Rows of data follow the header row.
-If a row of data contains a chevron, it allows the users to see more details which are not presented in the row.
+If a row of data contains a right accessory column, it allows the users to tap the chevron to drill down for more details which are not presented in the row.

-In the edit mode, the checkboxes that show up in each row allow users to select that row of data for further actions.
+After tapping the select button, the checkboxes in the left accessory column show up in each row allow users to select that row of data for further actions.

 Add a data row

 The “+” button, which can appear on the navigation bar or in an inline cell button, allows the users to add a new data row to the current data table.

 Edit a data row